bonkabel/DataExtractorValidator/README.md

 - Converts each row into a PatientRecord object
 - Writes valid records to a CSV
 - Writes an error report complete with statistics
-- Gracefully handles errors with loading the PDF
+- Gracefully handles any errors that occur while loading the PDF

 ## How It Works
 1. PDFExtractor reads the PDF and extracts the data from the tables